 Kicking off the presentation was a promise to be more transparent about upcoming changes to the store and policies.
 This included a commitment to give better guidance for dealing with changes and provide sufficient time for app developers to make the necessary adjustments.
-This comes in response to a controversial new policy that closed the gate on SMS and phone permissions for many types of apps and only gave about three months for app developers to make adjustments or face expulsion from the Play Store.
+This comes in response to a controversial new policy that closed the gate on SMS and phone permissions for many types of apps and only gave about three months for app developers to make adjustments under threat of expulsion from the Play Store.

 This is obviously very important to developers, but a large audience of users also experienced issues as apps they had been relying on were pulled from the Store or suddenly lost key functionality.
 Hopefully situations like this won't hit as hard or as fast in the future.

 Google has been pushing developers toward App Bundles since announcing them at I/O last year.
 This allows a developer to create multiple modular pieces of their apps, and then users only download the pieces necessary for their device (i.e. processor architecture and display density) and their language, which can drastically reduce the download and install size in many cases.
 Developers could also use this to segregate features that only a small percentage of users would need so the majority of users wouldn't need to download data or waste storage space on unused code.

 App bundles and dynamic delivery of features are now officially out of beta, and with the announcement at I/O there are also some new features that will improve the experience for developers, including:

 - Conditional installation — Developers can now select components of their apps that are installed based on the location of a device and its hardware capabilities.
 This can allow you to leave out features that are prohibited by law in some countries or simply require capabilities that aren't offered by a given device.